winscripter/ContentDotNet/src/ContentDotNet.Extensions.H264/README.md

 and kits like FFmpeg, DirectShow, Media Foundation, VLC, OpenH264, or x264, are used.

+Note that this package does not come with SEI support by default- it does, but it can't represent any SEI model.
+To add support for parsing SEI models and payloads, make sure to add the `ContentDotNet.Extensions.H26x.Sei` package.

 ### What is H.264?
 It's a video codec, essentially dictates the binary format required to represent video.
 It's usually embedded in video formats like MP4, MKV, AVI and TS, and is the